VMLTV/mcma-projects/multi-cloud-ai-workflow/README.md

 * Azure video indexer account, a free account can be used for testing.
 Follow these instructions: https://docs.microsoft.com/en-us/azure/cognitive-services/video-indexer/video-indexer-use-apis

 ## Setup procedure
 1. Clone this repository to your local harddrive
+* On Mac OS:
+  A: Open Terminal
+  B: Make sure you have XCode: use "xcode-select -p" and the reply should be /Library/Developer/CommandLineTools.
+If not, use "xcode-select --install"
+  C: Paste git clone https://github.com/ebu/mcma-projects/ and press enter.
+The default download location if in the home directory of the cyurrent user.
+You can also search the finder for mcma-projects to find it.
 2. Navigate to the `multi-cloud-ai-workflow` folder.
+* On Mac: sudo npm install -g typescript@3.7.2 to install a needed part of the npm
 3. Create file named `gradle.properties`
 4. Add the following information to the created file and update the parameter values reflecting your AWS account and Azure account
 ```